Jedi-diah/FCC-RWD/README.md

 # FCC-RWD
-Repository of my freeCodeCamp projects
+Repository of my freeCodeCamp projects.
+Basically still trying to get a hang of GitHub!